garykac/shinjuku/docs/build-process.md

 ### Generate color maps for PNP

+In Inkscape, open `map/tokyo-map.svg`:

+* Layer "Border 18x24" export at 150dpi (3600x2700) -> `tmp`

-In Affinity Photo, open `map/tokyo-map-border-300dpi.png`:
+In Affinity Photo, open `tmp`:

-* Export 3000x2700 quality 60 as JPG `pnp/shinjuku-pnp/map-color.png`
+* Export 3600x2700 quality 60 as JPG `pnp/shinjuku-pnp/map-color.png`

 In Inkscape, open `map/tokyo-map.svg` and export the 6 map PNGs that comprise the map

 * Show the "7x10 Pages" and "White Outer Border" layers
 * Select upper-left rect and then Hide the "7x10 Pages" layer
 * Export Selection @ 150dpi into `pnp/map-color/map-1.png` (1050x1500px)
-* Repeat for other 5 rects
+* Repeat for other 7 rects

-Convert the 6 PNGs into JPGs with quality 70
+Convert the 8 PNGs into JPGs with quality 70

 Create Color PDF (Letter)

-* Open all 6 JPGs in Preview
+* Open all 8 JPGs in Preview
 * Print - set paper to "Letter"
 * "Save as PDF"
 * Set PDF title "Shinjuku PNP Color Map"